CortezRomeo/ClansPlus/README.md

 - [PlayerPoints](https://www.spigotmc.org/resources/playerpoints.80745/)
 - [Vault](https://www.spigotmc.org/resources/vault.34315/)
 - [VaultUnlocked](https://www.spigotmc.org/resources/vaultunlocked.117277/) - For Folia Servers - A replacement for Vault
+> [!CAUTION]
+> If your server software is folia, using vault will cause error.
+I would recommend to use VaultUnlocked to replace Vault and use BetterEconomy to replace any economy plugin.

 ## Commands & subcommands & permissions
 - /clansplus